 appropriate port is open.

-Remote monitoring has limitations.
-For example, it does not provide operating system level data, such as CPU, file, and network utilization information.
+Remote monitoring does not provide operating system level data, such as CPU, file, and network utilization information.

-Note that having a single Agent monitor multiple MySQL instances potentially means having a single point of failure.
+Monitoring multiple MySQL instances with a single agent potentially means having a single point of failure.
 This is especially true for remote monitoring, as it might lose a connection, which means a black period, whereas a local Agent will continue monitoring and provides information upon reconnection.

 For replication autodiscovery, do not use remote monitoring with replication slaves or masters.
 The Agent must be installed on the same machine as the server you are monitoring in order for discovery to work properly.
 For more information, see Section 14.3, “Replication”.